OPMDG/opm-doc/probes/check_pgactivity.rst

  No perfdata is returned.

+ Required privileges: unprivileged role.

 \ **invalid_indexes**\

- Check if there is any invalid indexes in a database.
+ Check if there is there are invalid indexes in a database.

  A critical alert is raised if an invalid index is detected.

  This service supports both \ ``--dbexclude``\   and \ ``--dbinclude``\  parameters.
+ The 'postgres' database and templates are always excluded.

- This service supports a \ ``--exclude REGEX``\   parameter to exclude indexes matching the given regular expression.
+ This service supports a \ ``--exclude REGEX``\   parameter to exclude indexes matching a regular expression.
 The regular expression applies to "database.schema_name.index_name".
-This allows you to filter either on a relation name for all schemas and databases, filter on a qualified named index (schema + index) for all databases or filter on a qualified named index in only one database.
+This enables you to filter either on a relation name for all schemas and databases, on a qualified named index (schema + index) for all databases or on a qualified named index in only one database.

  You can use multiple \ ``--exclude REGEX``\   parameters.

  Perfdata will return the number of invalid indexes per database.

- A list of invalid indexes detail will be returned after the perfdata.
+ A list of invalid indexes will be returned after the perfdata.
 This list contains the fully qualified index name.
-If excluded index is set, the number of exclude index is returned.
+If excluded index is set, the number of exclude indexes is returned.

+ Required privileges: unprivileged role able to log in all databases.